huaweicloud/huaweicloud-sample-rms-sync-resources-golang/README.md

 ##### Message loss

-Let's take a resource as an example and not consider message disorder for now, we will show you how to ensure concurrency when different event types of its **ResourceChanged** notification are lost.
+Let's take a resource as an example and not consider message disorder for now, we will show you how to ensure consistency when different event types of its **ResourceChanged** notification are lost.

 | event type | whether it is the last notification? | how to ensure concurrency?                            |
 | ---------- | :----------------------------------: | ----------------------------------------------------- |